Math Software Online: MathScore.com

 What is the problem asking for?

-Number of boxes per box.
+Number of pens per friend.

 What information are you given?